 It is interesting to note that the top three races in terms of the most wins by a single jockey are all grade 1 hurdles and 5 of the top ten are hurdles races.
 See our dedicated record jockey wins page for a breakdown of all the races and insights into why certain races attract more individual winners than others.

 You can't read any page about the Festival without Ireland's top name in training horses popping up somewhere.
-Yes, it is Willie Mullins who was the top trainer at the last Cheltenham Festival in 2021, a title he has won for seven out of the last nine years.
+Yes, it is Willie Mullins who was the top trainer at the last Cheltenham Festival in 2022, a title he has won for nine out of the last twelve years.

 Mullins is responsible for a huge amount of the Irish dominance at the Festival in recent years and that is reflected by the fact he continually outperforms his rivals.
 In fact only Gordon Elliott, a fellow Irish trainer, has beaten Willie since 2012, doing so in 2017 and 2018.
 The last Brit to win the title was Nicky Henderson in 2012.